-STRS Ohio OPEB Discount Rate - The discount rates used to measure the total OPEB liabilities/(assets) were 7.00 percent and 7.45 percent for the plan years ended June 30, 2021 and 2020, respectively.
-At June 30, 2021 and 2020, the plan's fiduciary net position was projected to be available to make all projected future benefit payments for current active and inactive employees.
+STRS Ohio OPEB Discount Rate - The discount rates used to measure the total OPEB liabilities/(assets) was 7.00 percent for the plan years ended June 30, 2022 and 2021, respectively.
+At June 30, 2022 and 2021, the plan's fiduciary net position was projected to be available to make all projected future benefit payments for current active and inactive employees.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability/(asset).

-OPERS OPEB Discount Rate - The discount rate used to measure the total OPEB liabilities/(assets) was 6.00 percent for the plan years ended December 31, 2021 and 2020, respectively.
-At December 31, 2021 and 2020, the plan's fiduciary net position was projected to be available to make all projected future benefit payments for current active and inactive employees.
+OPERS OPEB Discount Rate - The discount rate used to measure the total OPEB liabilities/(assets) was 5.22 percent and 6.00 percent for the plan years ended December 31, 2022 and 2021, respectively.
+At December 31, 2022, the plan's fiduciary net position was projected to become insufficient to make all projected future benefit payments for current active and inactive employees.
+Therefore, a blended rate was used, which consisted of the long-term expected rate of return on OPEB plan investments (6.00 percent) for the funded benefit payments and Fidelity Index's 20-Year Municipal GO AA Index of 4.05 percent as of December 31, 2022.
+At December 31, 2021, the plan's fiduciary net position was projected to be available to make all projected future benefit payments for current active and inactive employees.
 Therefore, the long term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.